CaptainCrowbar/unicorn-lib/unicorn/intro.md

 ## Compatibility ##

 Unicorn is written in C++14; you will need an up-to-date C++ compiler, probably a recent version of Clang or GCC.
-I developed it mainly on Mac OS X, currently using Clang 7.0.
+I developed it mainly on macOS, currently using Clang 7.0.
 All test builds are made using strict compilation mode (`-Wall -Wextra -Werror`).